Clinical approach to asset management of critical medical equipment

 We wanted to eliminate some of our old paper-based systems to make the generation and management of planned preventative maintenance work orders easier while also allowing our customers to quickly raise job requests when malfunctions or incidents call for repairs.

 RMH CED selected a range of Hardcat tools to support the upgrade of its asset management processes.
-This included the core Asset Register, its Preventative Maintenance and Service Desk modules, as well as CatScan licenses which provided in-field Work Order Management via handheld devices.
-It has subsequently introduced a Stock Management module to better manage the spare parts that are kept on hand.
+This included the core asset register, its preventative maintenance and service desk/help desk modules as well as CatScan licenses which provided in-field work order management via handheld devices.
+It has subsequently introduced the Hardcat stock management module to better manage the spare parts that are kept on hand.

 The Royal Melbourne Hospital now has an easy-to-use, intuitive solution which can identify any given asset’s location and repair status, at any time, by anyone in the department.